wallali/connect-db2/Readme.md

 [![GitHub issues](https://img.shields.io/github/issues/wallali/connect-db2.svg)](https://github.com/wallali/connect-db2/issues)

-This is still a very young project and there are a number of ways you can contribute:
+There are a number of ways you can contribute:

 * **Improve or correct the documentation** - All the documentation is in this readme file.
 If you see a mistake, or think something should be clarified or expanded upon, please [submit a pull request](https://github.com/wallali/connect-db2/pulls/new)
 * **Add test cases** - There is need for more test cases and unit-tests to cover uncovered areas of code.
 It is a great way to get started with this project.